 To initiate a restore operation, a client must have write permissions to all containers in the storage account.
 To grant permissions to authorize a restore operation with Azure Active Directory (Azure AD), assign the Storage Account Contributor role to the security principal at the level of the storage account, resource group, or subscription.

 Point-in-time restore for block blobs has the following limitations and known issues:

 - Only block blobs in a standard general-purpose v2 storage account can be restored as part of a point-in-time restore operation.
-Append blobs, page blobs, and premium block blobs are not restored.
+Append blobs, page blobs, and premium block blobs aren't restored.

-- If you have deleted a container during the retention period, that container will not be restored with the point-in-time restore operation.
-If you attempt to restore a range of blobs that includes blobs in a deleted container, the point-in-time restore operation will fail.
+- If you have deleted a container during the retention period, that container won't be restored with the point-in-time restore operation.
+If you attempt to restore a range of blobs that includes blobs in a deleted container, the point-in-time restore operation fails.
 To learn about protecting containers from deletion, see Soft delete for containers.

 - If you use permanent delete to purge soft-deleted versions of a blob during the point-in-time restore retention period, then a restore operation may not be able to restore that blob correctly.